ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 * [Contribute](#contribute)

 ## Goals
 The goal of this project is to define a SOAP interface for the Inventory datasource and implement the data access object as JPA entities.
 The operations are visible in the wsdl saved [here](docs/ws.wsdl).
-This wsdl is used for documentation purpose but it can also be imported in API Connect or IBM Integration Bus for interface mapping.
+This wsdl is used for documentation purpose but it can also be imported in API Connect or IBM Integration Bus to define new API product or implement interface mapping flow.
 The WSDL can be visible by using a web browser to the following URL:
 * when deploy on premise liberty server: http://172.16.254.44:9080/inventory/ws?WSDL
 * when deploy on ICP, you need to have a name resolution for the dal.brown.case (map the ICP proxy IP address to this hostname in your /etc/hosts) then the URL is http://dal.brown.case/inventory/ws?WSDL